 Greetings!
 This week’s module explores global librarianship and the work LIS professionals are doing all over the world.
 The guest lecture is created by Jan Holmquist, creator of the library learning program 23 Mobile Things.
 I have called librarianship the “ultimate service profession” and this modules illustrates that idea on an international level.
-I recorded a supplemental lecture on some of my participation in the profession around the world.
+I recorded a supplemental lecture on some of my participation in the profession around the world and a video about the progressive libraries in Denmark.
 After this, the rest of the modules will explore various aspects of librarianship and serving our communities.
 This is meant to introduce you to topics covered in depth in future classes.

 - Our work moves on to the Literature Review and Research Paper.
 Please plan your writing time accordingly for the due dates.
 These assignments require careful attention to detail, synthesis of your research to course content, and finely crafted academic prose.This is to be your most polished, scholarly, and effective writing of the semester.

 - Don’t miss the Literature Review Q & A group – great questions!
 I’ll be monitoring it all week.
-You can also site message, IM or email me.
+You can also site message or email me.

 Grading will be based on 100 possible points.